ZERI Foundation Awarded For Turning Coffee Waste Into Mushrooms

 ZERI (Zero Emissions Research and Initiatives) started a program in Colombia 15 years ago using waste from coffee farms to grow mushrooms.
-ZERI says that shiitake mushrooms grow three times faster in the waste than normally.
+ZERI says that shiitake mushrooms grow three times faster in the waste than normal .
 Any waste left over from growing the mushrooms is then used as animal feed.

 ZERI's waste-to-mushrooms program has already created 10,000 jobs in Colombia and Africa, providing at least two jobs per coffee farm.
 ZERI hopes to spread the program even further throughout the 25 million coffee farms in the world.